LokeshChowdary1999/DistributedAndScalableDataEngineeringTeam14FinalProject/README.md

 # DistributedAndScalableDataEngineeringTeam14FinalProject

-# Twitter Sentiment Analysis Project
+# Optimizing Tweet Sentiment Analysis With EC2 And Airflow: A Distributed Approach

 #### Data Set:
 Data Collection using Kaggle API:
 The project begins by importing necessary libraries and setting up Kaggle API credentials.